 The Individuals with Disabilities Education Act (IDEA), the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) require captioning to make audio and audiovisual information and communication accessible to people who are deaf or hard of hearing.
 The practice of captioning also falls under the practice of Universal Design for Learning (UDL), which promotes the idea of designing curricula that meet the needs of all learners from the start.

-For information on accessibility, including media captioning, contact the university's disability services at 651-793-1549 or at email@example.com.
+For information on accessibility, including media captioning, contact the university's Center for Accessibility Resources at 651-793-1549 or at firstname.lastname@example.org.

-Each course is assigned a media code, which defines or restricts some types of activity that can be conducted in that course, such as synchronous (real time) presentations, discussions, and proctored assessments.
+Each course is assigned a media code, which defines or restricts some types of activity that can be conducted in that course, such as synchronous (real time) presentations, discussions and proctored assessments.
 Media codes are not always obvious.
-Here are the media codes most commonly in use:
+Below are the media codes most commonly in use:

 Media Code 00 - Classroom: Instruction is primarily in-person; all courses not otherwise coded will be in this category by default.
-Desire2Learn (D2L), the university's learning management system, may be used to enhance the course with student access to the syllabus, grades, assignments, and/or homework.
+D2L, the university's learning management system, may be used to enhance the course with student access to the syllabus, grades, assignments and/or homework.